torson/mate-desktop-build/README.md

 # Issues

-A few packages are not in the build list `MATE_PACKAGES` due to issues as of May 29th 2022 :
+A couple packages are not in the build list `MATE_PACKAGES` due to issues as of May 29th 2022 :

 - `atril` ; error during build : dpkg-gensymbols: error: some symbols or patterns disappeared in the symbols file: see diff output below
 - `mate-indicator-applet` ; the package builds ok but then after reboot the indicator applet is showing text `No indicators`